bbc/audio-orchestration/packages/cloud-sync-client/Readme.md

 ## Licence and Authors

+> @bbc/audio-orchestration-cloud-sync-client
+> Copyright (C) 2021 BBC R&D

+See the [LICENSE](./LICENSE) file for terms applicable to this package, and the top-level [Readme](../../Readme.md) file for further information.

 All code and documentation is licensed by the original author and contributors under the Apache License v2.0:

 * [British Broadcasting Corporation](http://www.bbc.co.uk/rd) (original author)